yielda-game/yielda-game.github.io/_posts/2022-09-17-so-you-want-to-be-a-crypto-gambling-influencer.md

 Are you building a social media community at that crossover point where crypto investing meets online gambling? **Let's do business!**

-PonziFarm is running [live on the testnets](https://preview.ponzifarm.com) right now, but we want to build a community of interest before we launch on the mainnets, hopefully within the next couple of months.
+**ponziFarm** is running [live on the testnets](https://preview.ponzifarm.com) right now, but we want to build a community of interest before we launch on the mainnets, hopefully within the next couple of months.

 We're looking for social media micro-influencers in the 1-10k follower range to help us have a public conversation about **ponziFarm** and build an engaged community who will be ready to play when we hit the mainnets!